bickybee/maze-game/README.md

 # Maze-Game
 3D randomly generated maze puzzle game.
-See the README for detailed information and controls
+Use WASD to move and C to switch characters, collect all 9 baubles to win!